BretBays/bb-c4d-scripts/README.md

 **InvertVertexMap** Will import your selected vertex map.
 If you have components selected, only those components will be inverted

+**NormalizeVertexMap** Select your mesh, select 2 tags, and it will normalize any weights whos combined value is more than 100% will be normalized.

 ## UTILITY SCRIPTS
 **ExtrudeEmAll**: Select all your splines, and it will put them all in an ExtrudeNURBS and turn on Hierarchical for you